Protect My Passwords

 1How do I create a strong password?

-To keep information and accounts secure, it is advisable to use a unique password or passphrase for each user account.
+To keep information and accounts secure, do not re-use your UBC passwords/phrases with personal systems like Yahoo or Google.
+For extra security, it is advisable to use a unique password or passphrase for each user account.
 Remember to change your passwords annually.

 Check the Strength of a Sample Password